clusterfudge/silica/docs/developer/memory_v2_spec.md

 5. **Flexibility**: Easy to switch between local and S3 storage
 6. **Transparency**: Clear logs of agent decisions during splits

+## Implementation Notes

+### Persona Handling (Resolved)

+**Decision**: Persona validation happens only in `hdev.py` where persona prompts are used, NOT in the memory system.

+**Rationale**:
+- Memory system is just for storage and doesn't need to know about persona prompts
+- Allows arbitrary string identifiers for memory isolation
+- Cleaner separation of concerns
+- More flexible for future use cases

+**Implementation**:
+- `MemoryManager` accepts any string for `persona_name`
+- `hdev.py` checks if persona is valid before applying persona prompt
+- Invalid personas still get isolated memory, just no persona prompt

 ## Open Questions

 1. **Circular References**: How to handle if agent creates circular links?